 • St Mary’s Star of the Sea, Milton held a crazy sock day - a chance for students to wear all kinds of fun socks to school in exchange for a donation of a can of food, warm socks, beanies or scarves.
 This was donated to their grateful local Vinnies conference.

-• Mary Immaculate, Eagle Vale - the Year 6 Mini Vinnies team held a bake sale during lunchtimes to sell sweet treats to fellow students.
-The team raised $730 to donate to the Winter Appeal.
+• Mary Immaculate, Eagle Vale and their Year 6 Mini Vinnies team held a bake sale during lunchtimes to sell sweet treats to fellow students.
+The students raised $730 to donate to the Winter Appeal.

 • St Joseph’s, Albion Park students went to work collecting cans of soup and food for their Appeal efforts.
 They collected 450 cans this year [pictured below].